Kaltsoon/spring-boot-vite-example/README.md

 #### Running with Docker

 Docker can be used to deploy the backend application or run it locally.
-In the production environment, the Docker container requires the environment variables defined in the [production.properties](https://github.com/Kaltsoon/spring-boot-vite-example/blob/main/src/main/resources/production.properties) file.
+In the production environment, the Docker container requires the environment variables defined in the [application-production.properties](https://github.com/Kaltsoon/spring-boot-vite-example/blob/main/src/main/resources/application-production.properties) file.

 The backend application can be started with Docker by performing the following steps:

 1. Build the image by running the `docker build . -t messenger-backend` command
-2. Create and start the container by running the `docker run -p 8080:8080 -e SPRING_CONFIG_NAME=application messenger-backend` command
+2. Create and start the container by running the `docker run -p 8080:8080 messenger-backend` command
 3. Once the server has started, the application is accessible at <http://localhost:8080>

 ### Frontend